pragma-/pbot/doc/QuickStart.md

 That should get you started.
 For further information about PBot, check out these topics.

 ### Commands

+PBot has several core built-in commands.
+You've seen some of them in this document, for setting up channels and admins.
+Additional commands can be added to PBot though Plugins and Factoids.

 ### Factoids

+Factoids are a very special type of command.
+Anybody interacting with PBot can create, edit, delete and invoke factoids.
+Factoids can be locked by the creator of the factoid to prevent others from editing their factoids.

+At its most simple, factoids merely output the text the creator sets.

+    <pragma-> !factadd hello /say Hello, $nick!
+       <PBot> hello added to global channel.
+    <pragma-> PBot, hello
+       <PBot> Hello, pragma-!

+Significantly more complex factoids can be created with `$variables`, command-substitution, command-piping, `/code` invocation, and more!

 ### Modules

+Modules are external command-line executable programs and scripts that can be loaded via PBot Factoids.

+Suppose you have the [Qalculate!](https://qalculate.github.io/) command-line program and you want to provide a PBot command for it.
+You can create a _very_ simple shell script containing:

+    #!/bin/sh
+    qalc "$*"

+And let's call it `qalc.sh` and put it in PBot's `modules/` directory.

+Then you can add the `qalc` factoid:

+    !factadd global qalc qalc.sh

+And then set its `type` to `module`:

+    !factset global qalc type module

+Now you have a `qalc` calculator in PBot!

+    <pragma-> !qalc 2 * 2
+       <PBot> 2 * 2 = 4